-1. Ensure you select a frequency supported by your monitor.

-3. The frequency options depend on project time base.
+- 1. Ensure you select a frequency supported by your monitor. - 2.
+The output is progressive scan (p); it does not support progressive segmented frame (PsF) or interlaced (i) scan formats. - 3.
+The frequency options depend on project time base.
 If you have a non-drop frame project time base (such as 24.00), you can select only nondrop frame frequencies.
 If you have a drop frame project time base (such as 23.98), you can select only drop frame frequencies.